cr0wdedroom/SIEM-and-Threat-Detection-Lab/README.md

 Established a secure, isolated virtual network where the Kali Linux (Attacker) can interact with the Windows 11 (Victim/SIEM) host using static configurations to ensure reliable log indexing.

 **Step1.1: VM IP Address Confirmation -**
+To ensure both Kali and Windows VM were on the same subnet, I switched the Network Adapter Settings to Host-Only.
+Then executed command ifconfig on Kali and ipconfig on Windows to confirm the same.
 <img src="screenshots/kali_ifconfig.png" width="600">
 <img src="screenshots/windows_ipconfig.png" width="600">